Covid 19 coronavirus: Jobless pilots becoming train drivers in Auckland

 "We only hire highly skilled people and airline pilots have got similarities to the skills and competencies required as a train driver."

-Lensink said both the airline and rail sectors have a strong safety culture and required specific skills including concentration.
+Lensink said both the airline and rail sectors had a strong safety culture and required specific skills, including concentration.

 A qualified train driver earns just more than $40 an hour.